bezoerb/generator-sf/README.md

 #### Production
 * All production assets are located in the `web` folder.
-* Run `grunt build` to compile, optimize and rev your assets for production.
+* Run `grunt build` or `gulp build` to compile, optimize and rev your assets for production.

 ### Changelog